 Hinged Shower Doors

 Hinged shower doors have a sleek and modern look.
-Functional and easy to use, these types of shower doors swing outward from one side with the help of hinges attached to the wall.
+These types of shower doors have hinges attached to a wall.
+This lets them swing outward from one side.

 - Can be installed in various types of showers